Medicare Tips for Attorneys in Louisville, Kentucky

-- Given MSPRC’s new approach following receipt of a Section 111 mandatory report, request a Final Demand as soon as a case is resolved.
+Given MSPRC’s new approach following receipt of Section 111 mandatory report, request a Final Demand as soon as a case is resolved.

-- Make liberal use of the relatively new Medicare Secondary Payer Recovery Portal (MSPRP).
-This web-based tool allows users the to electronically perform the following activities:
+Make liberal use of the relatively new Medicare Secondary Payer Recovery Portal (MSPRP).
+This web-based tool allows users to electronically perform the following activities:

-- Dispute claims included in a conditional payment letter.
+Dispute claims are included in a conditional payment letter.
 Users are able to view the claims listed on the conditional payment letter and dispute unrelated claims online.